digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

     **Note:**

-    If the `watch` command is not available it can be installed very easy - for example on MacOS, `Homebrew` can be used:
+    If the `watch` command is not available, you can install it.
+For example, on MacOS, use `homebrew`:

     ```bash
     brew install watch
     ```
-2. Pick the first `doks-debug` Pod and `exec` into it (you can choose any other as well):
+2. Pick the first `doks-debug` pod and `exec` into it (you can choose any other as well):

     ```bash
     DOKS_DEBUG_POD_NAME=$(kubectl get pods -l name=doks-debug -ojsonpath='{.items[0].metadata.name}' -n kube-system)
     kubectl exec -it "$DOKS_DEBUG_POD_NAME" -n kube-system -- bash
     ```
-    If everything is ok we should be presented with a prompt that looks similar to:
+    If everything is ok, a prompt that looks similar to the following appears:

     ```
     root@basicnp-8hx1a:~#
     ```
-3. Let's `chroot` and inspect the `kubectl` system service:
+3. Inspect the `kubectl` system service:

     ```bash
     chroot /host /bin/bash
     systemctl status kubelet
     ```

-    The output should look similar to the following:
+    The output looks similar to the following:

     ```
     ● kubelet.service - Kubernetes Kubelet Server